Homepage look and feel

 Your knowledge base's homepage is the initial landing page that readers will see if they go to your default link.
-Usually, the homepage includes things like customer support contact information, announcements, or a description of what the knowledge base contains.
-You can also show a list of newest and most popular articles!
+The homepage often includes things like customer support contact information, announcements, or a description of what the knowledge base contains.
+You can also show article lists.

 There are two places you can edit your homepage, depending on what type of edit you want to make:

-- The Homepage option in the lefthand navigation: This opens the homepage editor where you can add more content to your homepage, like announcements, instructions, or welcome videos.
+1. Customize > Homepage: This opens the homepage custom content editor where you can add more content to your homepage, like announcements, instructions, or welcome videos.

-- Settings > Style > Custom HTML > Homepage: Here you can edit the overall layout, add or remove the article lists, and more.
+2. Customize > Style (HTML & CSS) > Custom HTML > Homepage: Here you can edit the overall layout, add or remove the article lists, and more.
 (You can also adjust styles for how things display in the Custom CSS section.)
-The text entered in the Homepage editor mentioned above gets inserted wherever the
+The text entered in the Homepage custom content editor mentioned above gets inserted wherever the [homepage("body")] template is:

 Older knowledge bases

-Knowledge bases created before October 2022 or created from copies of knowledge bases created before then may have most of their HTML in Homepage instead of Settings > Style > Custom HTML > Homepage.
+Knowledge bases created before October 2022 or created from copies of knowledge bases created before then may have most of their HTML in Customize > Homepage instead of Customize > Style > Custom HTML > Homepage.

-If you are editing Settings > Style > Custom HTML > Homepage, the homepage("body") template mergecode must appear in the Custom HTML for the Homepage, even if the Homepage editor is empty.
+If you're editing Customize > Style > Custom HTML > Homepage, the homepage("body") mergecode must appear in the Custom HTML for the Homepage, even if the Homepage editor is empty.

-A new knowledge base will display a title at the top saying "Welcome to...." with the knowledge base name after it.
+A new knowledge base displays a title at the top saying "Welcome to...." with the knowledge base name after it.
 We populate this text based on the name you initially picked out for your knowledge base.

-If you want to change that text, there are a couple different ways to do it.
+If you want to change that text, there are a couple ways to do it.

 If you want to update the "Welcome to..." text in any other way:

-- In the Homepage content section, edit the Title text.
+2. In the Homepage content section, edit the Title.

 (You can also Remove the homepage welcome text completely if you so choose!)